rauc/rauc/docs/reference.rst

   Marks the slot as existing but not updatable.
 May be used for sanity checking or informative purpose.
 A ``readonly`` slot cannot be a target slot.

+``ignore-checksum``
+  If set to ``true`` this will bypass the default hash comparison for this slot and force RAUC to unconditionally update it.
+The default value is ``false``, which means that updating this slot will be skipped if new image's hash matches hash of installed one.

 Manifest
 --------